 Avoid overfiring by letting the combustor do most of the work in the stove.
-Your stove is operating at peak efficiency when the combustor is "engaged", with the damper lever set to a low to moderate setting, and the logs are glowing with some low flames, or lazy floating flames.
+Your stove is operating at peak efficiency when the combustor is "engaged", with the damper lever set to a low to moderate setting, and the logs are glowing with some low flames.
 You will get the greatest amount of heat per pound of wood when the stove is operated in this manner.